eddiegulay/Swahili-ASR-API/README.md

 # Swahili-ASR-API
 Python & Javascript inference code to finetuned whispher model with mozilla common voice

 Note: The code in here work with finetuned model on swahili common voice dataset.
-The model is trained using [Whisperer_Mozilla_Sw_2000](https://huggingface.co/eddiegulay/Whisperer_Mozilla_Sw_2000).
+The model is available at [Whisperer_Mozilla_Sw_2000](https://huggingface.co/eddiegulay/Whisperer_Mozilla_Sw_2000).

 ## How to use